E-D-Richard/budget-tracker-webbapp/README.md

 - organize files to comply with feature vs component correct official definitions
 - get rid of unnesseray zero's once typing begins in all input forms
 - beautify and stylize transactionList/records section
-- Rename new transaction footer form to: New Expense
+- Rename new transaction footer form to: NewExpense

 ### Features